 A wide range of jobs is available in the field of sports financing.
 Like any other organization, a sports team needs someone to create a budget, manage the accounts, and make sure the team pays its taxes and is compliant with all state, local and federal regulations.
 Someone has to ensure that payroll is taken care of, and someone needs to oversee purchases.

-In addition to a sports finance job in accounting, there are a few other types of finance-related careers in the field.
+In addition to sports finance jobs in accounting, there are a few other types of finance-related careers in the field.
 A sports agent is in charge of things like reviewing contracts and setting up marketing deals for athletes, and they might also work as their clients’ financial managers.
-Some investment bankers might also have a sports finance specialty.
+Some investment bankers might also have a sport finance specialty.
 This could involve being a consultant to sports franchises as well as working in areas such as financing for stadium construction or refurbishment, loan restructuring and other financial service areas.
+These are some of the sports financial analyst jobs.

 Related Resource: What Types of Jobs Are There In Sports Medicine?